ccrd1711/space_shack/README.md

 Adding a blog post took to anotjher 500 server error
 - Adding ReviewForm to views.py fixed this as error showed is as undefined - long day of coding - forgot to put it in!

+Adding a blog post then did not post it to the reviews page
+- I was looping over 'posts' not 'reviews' so was in limbo